oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 ```
 Get the MongoDB dump files `theaters.bson`, `theaters.metadata.json` from [Github](https://github.com/huynhsamha/quick-mongo-atlas-datasets/tree/master/dump/sample_mflix).
 Place the files in the location specified in the property `mongo-dump`, in the `application.yml`.

+Create the package `com.okta.developer.theaters.model` under `src/main/java`.
 Add the model class `Location` to map some of the fields in the dataset:
 ```java
 package com.okta.developer.theaters.model;